mikrono/tModLoaderWiki_kr_ko/ModBuff.md

 The sprite sheet that this buff uses to display the buff icon while in use.

+## Fields

+### public bool longerExpertDebuff

+If this buff is a debuff, setting this to true will make this buff last twice as long on players in expert mode.
+Defaults to false.

+### public bool canBeCleared

+Whether or not it is always safe to call Player.DelBuff on this buff.
+Setting this to false will prevent the nurse from being able to remove this debuff.
+Defaults to true.

 ## Methods

 ### public virtual bool Autoload(ref string name, ref string texture)